Madiha-dl/Customer-Churn-Analysis/README.md

 Each repository in my portfolio represents a complete, business-focused project, designed to reflect real-world analytical scenarios and decision-making.
 The emphasis is on quality, clarity, and practical impact, rather than the number of projects.

-This repository can be used as a reference for how I approach data analysis, structure my work, and communicate insights using tools such as SQL Server, Power BI, and Python.
+This repository can be used as a reference for how I approach data analysis, structure my work, and communicate insights using tools such as SQL Server, Power BI.
 Thank you for taking the time to review my work.